UniversalSuperBox/jps-people-importer/README.md

 This is a workaround for an issue where the JPS immediately unmanages devices signed into by users who do not exist in its user database.

+The script creates users with their username set to their LDAP `sAMAccountName`, email set to the `mail` attribute, and the name '`sn`, `givenName`'.

 The script prints status information and errors to stderr and the usernames it imports, one per line, to stdout.

 ## Prerequisites